Pukeahu National War Memorial Park: United States of America Memorial

 On 10 December 2018, the U.S. Memorial representing the United States and New Zealand's shared history was unveiled, commissioned by the U.S. Government and the American Battle Monuments Commission.
 The memorial contains a granite tablet carved in Madison, Wisconsin, with words taken from a radio address delivered on Anzac Day 1943, by the US Secretary of the Navy Frank Knox.
 It reads:

 1918 Influenza Pandemic Memorial Plaque

 On 6 November 2019 a memorial plaque for the victims of the 1918 Influenza Pandemic was unveiled at Pukeahu.
 The pandemic killed around 9000 New Zealanders.
 The plaque was designed by Neil Pardington and Wraight & Associates, and was unveiled by the Prime Minister and Minister for Arts, Culture and Heritage Jacinda Ardern with historian Geoffrey Rice.

+Events and activities

+In 2024 a Waitangi Solidarity Hīkoi was held on Waitangi Day at the park.